Panic Disorder! M’s story…

 The reason lots of people that take SSRIs for example become hooked on them and find it difficult to come off, or otherwise take them short-term, but then end up taking them on multiple occasions due to the anxiety returning once they stop the drug.

 In terms of these drugs, doctors still don’t really know what effects they have on the brain and how they work.

 For example, with SSRIs, it was previously thought that they worked by stimulating the production of serotonin in the brain and that the increased level of serotonin in the brain was responsible for reducing symptoms associated with anxiety and depression.

 However, it has since been discovered that if this was the case the benefits of SSRIs would be noticed immediately, whilst the benefits (if any) are usually noticed after a few weeks to a month.

-In some cases SSRI drugs causes more anxiety in the first week or so before it is supposed to start working.
+In some cases, SSRI drugs cause more anxiety in the first week or so before it is supposed to start working.

 In fact, in my experience the last time I tried Prozac after not taking it for 8 years, I took one tablet and it had an awful effect on me.

-It was like have a full-blown panic attack for hours and I wouldn’t wish it on my worst enemy.
+It was like having a full-blown panic attack for hours and I wouldn’t wish it on my worst enemy.